Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds

 We start by considering the proposed Arkani-Dimopoulos-Dvali (ADD) braneworld model \citep{add1,add2}.
 In this case, the spacetime has $\delta$ large extra dimensions compactified on a torus $T^{\delta}$ with a radius $R$.
-The Standard Model (SM) fields must be localized in the $4$-dimensional hypersurface by means of some confinement mechanism, while only the gravitational field have access to extra-dimensional space \citep{add1}.
+The SM fields must be localized in the $4$-dimensional hypersurface by means of some confinement mechanism, while only the gravitational field have access to extra-dimensional space \citep{add1}.
 The classical action describing the gravitational field produced by an atom in higher-dimensional space can be written as

 where $G_{D}$ is the higher-dimensional gravitational constant, $D=\delta+3$ labels the number of spatial dimensions, $\hat{g}$ is the determinant of the metric with a signature $\left(-,+,\ldots,+\right)$ and $\hat{R}$ is the scalar curvature of the bulk.
-We should also mention that the $x$-coordinates label the parallel direction to the brane while $z$-coordinates label the perpendicular dimensions.
+We should also mention that the $x$-coordinates label the parallel directions to the brane while $z$-coordinates label the transverse directions.

 In the atomic domain, we can consider gravity in the weak field regime and thus write the metric as being composed of a four-dimensional part and a perturbation term due to the existence of the supplementary space.
-In this case, the metric assumes the form $g_{AB}=\eta_{AB}+h_{AB}$, where $\eta_{AB}$ is the metric of Minkowski spacetime, and $h_{AB}$ is the perturbed metric that describes tensor fluctuations about flat spacetime.
+In this case, the metric assumes the form $g_{AB}=\eta_{AB}+h_{AB}$, where $\eta_{AB}$ is the metric of Minkowski spacetime, and $h_{AB}$ is the perturbed metric that describes tensor fluctuations on flat spacetime.
 Here, the atomic nucleus is responsible for generating the geometry which resembles the Reissner-Nordstrom spacetime.
 Although the charges are confined to $3$-brane and can not escape into the bulk -- unless excited through highly energetic processes as in the LHC experiment -- the electric field produced by the atomic nucleus can penetrate a finite region $\varepsilon$ into the transverse directions.